writingindy/writingindy/README.md

 * carrying out research on the Variational Quantum Linear Solver 🔢
 * supervising student researchers in the Quantum Ethics Project ⚛️
 * working through the Foundations of Astronomical Data Science module (from Data Carpentry) 🌌
+* reading the book "SQL for Data Scientists" :blue_book: